ZHANGZ1YUE/RainGAN/README.md

 2022 Sep.
 1st

 ## Example case
-The left prediction is original UNet (see my other repositry for detail), the right prediction refers to the GAN architecutrue result.
+The left prediction is original UNet (see my other repositry for detail), the right prediction refers to the GAN architecture result.
 ![Screenshot](example.png)